|This article appears in Rhode Island's Providence Journal |

 What else happened on June 1 during the Dyers' and Hutchinsons' lifetimes?

-Christy K Robinson is author of four books, including ‘Mary Dyer Illuminated’ and ‘Mary Dyer For Such a Time as This;’ and the nonfiction ‘The Dyers of London, Boston, & Newport.’
+Christy K Robinson is author of ‘Mary Dyer Illuminated’ and ‘Mary Dyer For Such a Time as This;’ and the nonfiction ‘The Dyers of London, Boston, & Newport.’
 All three of the Dyer books tell the story of theocratic oppression, and the birth of democracy and religious liberty in colonial America.